 With over a decade’s experience covering the HPC space, Tiffany is one of the preeminent voices reporting on advanced scale computing today.
 Since joining the HPCwire team in 2006, Tiffany has played an essential role in steering editorial strategy, engaging with key audiences, and delivering groundbreaking content when readers need it most.
 As Managing Editor for HPCwire, Tiffany brings an unmatched wealth of expertise, insights, and editorial prowess based on years of experience covering high performance, cloud, AI, and other advanced computing technologies.
 Tiffany earned her bachelor’s degree from San Diego State University, where she studied linguistics and computer science. [email protected]

-Alex Woodie is current editor of Datanami, which covers data-intensive computing in research and enterprise and will provide expert commentary on an ongoing basis around analytics and software for managing "big data" problems.
+Alex Woodie is current editor of Datanami, which covers data-intensive computing in research and enterprise and provides expert commentary on an ongoing basis around analytics and software for managing "big data" problems.
 Alex has written about IT as a technology journalist for more than a decade.
 He brings extensive experience from the IBM midrange marketplace, including topics such as servers, ERP applications, programming, databases, security, high availability, storage, business intelligence, cloud, and mobile enablement.
 He resides in the San Diego area. [email protected]

-Oliver Peckham, Associate Editor
+Oliver Peckham, Editor

 Steve Conway directs research related to the worldwide market for high performance computing.
 He also leads Hyperion Research's practice in high performance data analysis (big data needing HPC).
 Specifically, Mr. Conway focuses on HPC market dynamics, High performance data analysis, HPC in EMEA, HPC in industry, HPC and cloud computing, and Software stack/middleware. [email protected]